Tech Meetup: The Life Cycle of an AI Agent

 1.)
 AI Agents: Raising and Caring for Them

 AI agents think, plan, and act in autonomous loops—and can achieve a surprising amount in the process.
-But like any adolescent, they need clear boundaries: without careful conditioning and validation, they quickly become digital problem children.
-The presentation highlights opportunities, risks—and how to get your agents through the defiant phase.
+But like any growing child, they need clear boundaries: without careful conditioning and validation, they can quickly become digital problem children.
+This presentation explores possibilities, risks—and how to guide your agents through the “terrible twos.”

 Speaker: Prof. Dr.-Ing.
-Hanno Homann, Field of Expertise: Chair of Automation, Data Science, and AI
+Hanno Homann, Field of Expertise: Chair in Automation, Data Science, and AI

 2.)
-RAG Basics: Giving the Teenager a Memory
+RAG Fundamentals: Giving the Teenager a Memory

 Speaker: Prof. Dr.-Ing.
 Jens Christian Will, Process Informatics/Automation Technology

 3.)
-From the defiant phase to the spotlight: a hands-on agent system
+From the “terrible twos” to the spotlight: a hands-on agent system

-After covering the basics of developing and controlling AI agents, we’ll show how these concepts can be translated into a working system.
-Using our agent-based chat system, we’ll demonstrate architecture, decision-making logic, and interaction in practice.
-The agent will even speak for itself.
+After covering the fundamentals of developing and controlling AI agents, we’ll show how these concepts can be translated into a functioning system.
+Using our agent-based chat system, we’ll demonstrate the architecture, decision-making logic, and interaction in practice.
+The agent will even take the floor itself.

 Speaker: Martin Oesterle, Corporate Business Development at ALMEX GmbH